kopaka1822/ImageViewer/OpenTKImageViewer/Tonemapper/readme.txt

 The destination image can be accesed via "writeonly image2D dst_image"

 ----------------------------------------
+Keybinding:

+To quickly change parameters within the application you can create keybindings.

+#keybinding Displayed Name, Keycode, Value, Operation
+Displayed Name: Name of the affected parameter (same as #parameter name)
+Keycode: C# keycode for the corresponding keybinding
+Value: (decimal) value to modify the old parameter
+Operation: how to modify the parameter.
+Valid types: add, multiply, set

+When pressing the key, the new parameter value will be: parameterValue (operation) Value
+Example:
+#keybinding gamma, P, 0.5, multiply
+=> after pressing P the gamma value will be multiplied by 0.5
+#keybinding gamma, I, 10.0, set
+=> after pressing I the gamma value will be set to 10.0

 Examples:
 See gamma.comp for a simple example.
 See blur.comp for a simple seperatable shader example (Gaussian Blur)